ericdrowell/jsonc/README.md

         {"ret": ["done"]}
       ]};

-Declarations are wrapped inside obect literals.
+Commands are wrapped inside obect literals.
 Arrays are used to pass paramaters.
-For example, the declaration `{"eq": ["$g", "h"]}` means return true if the variable g equals the string "h".
+For example, the command `{"eq": ["$g", "h"]}` means return true if the variable g equals the string "h".

 ## How is this useful?

-* JSOND logic can be interpreted in any language.
-This means that you can write logic in JSOND, and execute it in JavaScript, PHP, Java, Scala, Ruby, or whatever.
-The JSOND project outlines the specification and will eventually support interpreters for every major language on the planet.
+* JSONC logic can be interpreted in any language.
+This means that you can write logic in JSONC, and execute it in JavaScript, PHP, Java, Scala, Ruby, or whatever.
+The JSONC project outlines the specification and will eventually support interpreters for every major language on the planet.
 * You can change logic on the fly before interpreting it
 * You can dynamically build logic at run time
 * You can serialize and deserialize logic safely (I'm looking at you, eval)
 * You can make logic changes without redeploying your application
 * It makes the process of migrating from one language to another much easier

-## Full list of declarations
+## Full list of commands

 | Type           | Usage                                           | # Paramters |
 | ---------------|-------------------------------------------------|-------------|